Introducing our New ‘Participatory Philanthropy Toolkit’

 When those affected by decisions are the decision-makers

-With this initiative, we created a participatory process of design, grantmaking, and implementation.
+Through this initiative, we created a participatory process of design, grantmaking, and implementation.
 Grants were announced in January, 2022.
 See more information below and in the new Participatory Philanthropy Toolkit.

 Participatory Grantmaking Teams